Periodontal Therapy – DeLand, FL

 Protecting Your Oral and Overall Health

 Did you know that periodontal disease is one of the most common dental problems in the entire world?
 It’s true!
 The Centers for Disease Control estimate that nearly 50% of all U.S. adults currently have some form of the infection right now.
 Of course, just because something is common does not mean it isn’t dangerous.
 Left untreated, periodontal disease can lead to devastating consequences.
-On this page, we discuss what periodontal disease is, why treatment is so important, and how your dentist in DeLand can help you fight it.
+On this page, we discuss what gum disease is, why periodontal therapy in DeLand, FL is so important, and how your dentist in DeLand can help you fight it.

 What Is Periodontal Disease?